In case you missed, read the first part of Hampta Pass Trek : It’s okay to fall, but fall with grace

-As we left the forest trail which was the only forest we encountered in the whole trek, it opened to the grasslands of Chikha.
+As we left the forest trail which was the only forest we encountered in the trek, it opened to the grasslands of Chikha.
 And the path was full of Himalayan wild flowers, wild mushrooms, and stones and boulders.
 And then there was this small bridge over the Rani Nallah that we had to cross to begin our valley trek.

-The lunch and rest did energise me.
+The lunch and rest did energize me.
 I was in the front for sometime and then I was back to where I started before lunch.
 The path had started to get tricky.
 Crossing streams, climbing the rocks had me hyperventilating soon again.
 I had joined Chetram bhai again.

 There is this thing about humans.
-We tend to overthink, and in situation such as the one I was in we start thinking what others are thinking.
+We tend to overthink, and in a situation such as the one I was in, we start thinking what others are thinking.
 Are they judging me for slowing down the whole group?
 Whenever I saw the group waiting for me to join them so that we can move forward, I dreaded to see the relief or something that would make my thoughts a reality.
 But to my pleasant surprise, they would cheer me on.
 There was not a person left during the complete trek to whom I had not requested to help me with taking out my water bottle.
 But that was not all, they always waited for me to take the sip and kept the bottle back in my bag so that I could carry on walking.
-Well, when you have fellow trekkers like them, how couldn’t you not but complete the trek.
+Well, when you have fellow trekkers like them, how couldn’t you but complete the trek?

 Check out this video captured by Bharath R while we crossed one tricky waterfall on the first day:

 Once we reached, we were advice to dry up and come to the dinner tent.
 We were welcomed to Bhajiyas and chai surrounded by mist and mountains and the stream flowing by!
-Till the time I reached the campsite I was not aware of how much the mountain air affects you.
-Having Bhajias and chai at the the altitude of 11,000 feet is something that I am not going to forget.
+Till the time I reached the campsite, I was not aware of how much the mountain air affects you.
+Having Bhajias and chai at the altitude of 11,000 feet is something that I am not going to ever forget.